MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For Office apps, improve performance and memory consumption.

 - When you configure a label for user defined permissions and HYOK (AD RMS) protection, the protection no longer incorrectly uses the Azure Rights Management service.

+- For a more consistent management experience, sublabels no longer inherit visual markings and protection settings from their parent label.

 ## Version 1.10.56.0